Richard Gillmann's Top Folk Airplay Lists

 Playlists count for the month they are posted to FOLKDJ-L, not the airdate

-of the radio show that the playlist documents.
-I only count playlists for
+of the show that the playlist documents.

 At the end of the month, I run the second program which processes the